MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

 ms.service: aibuilder
 ms.topic: conceptual
 ms.custom:
-ms.date: 05/11/2020
+ms.date: 03/02/2021
 ms.author: joshrenn
-ms.reviewer: kvivek
+ms.reviewer: v-aangie
 ---

 # Use your AI model

 After you publish your model, you can use it across Microsoft Power Platform to create end-to-end solutions that meet your business needs.
 In this topic, you'll learn all of the different ways you can use your model.

 After you publish your model, a **Use model** button appears in the **Performance** section.
 This opens a pane that shows all the ways you can use your model.
-These options vary based on your AI model type.
+These choices vary based on your AI model type.

 ## Set a run schedule

 Create a schedule to generate predictions regularly in Microsoft Dataverse.
-To view the scheduling options available for your model type, see [Set a run schedule for your category classification model](text-classification-model-use-tags.md#set-run-schedule-on-common-data-service).
+To view the scheduling choices available for your model type, see [Set a run schedule for your category classification model](text-classification-model-use-tags.md#set-run-schedule-on-common-data-service).

 ## Run now